slacgismo/solar-data-tools/README.md

 * [Personal academic license](https://www.mosek.com/products/academic-licenses/)

 ## Usage
 Users will primarily interact with this software through the `DataHandler` class.
-If you would like to specify a solver, just pass the keyword argument `solver` to `dh.pipeline` with the solver of choice.
-Passing QSS will keep the convex problems solver as OSQP, unless `solver_convex=QSS` is passed as well.
-Setting `solver=MOSEK` will set the solver to MOSEK for convex and non-convex problems by default.
+By default, Solar Data Tools uses CLARABEL and QSS as the solvers for convex and non-convex problems, respectively.
+If you would like to specify a solver, just pass the keyword argument `solver` (for non-convex) or `solver_convex` (for convex) to `DataHandler.pipeline` with the solver of choice.
+Setting `solver=MOSEK` will set the solver to MOSEK for both convex and non-convex problems by default.

 ```python
 from solardatatools import DataHandler